-- □ Landscape plants are scouted at least monthly during the growing season for conditions requiring action (for example, damaged, diseased, dead limbs; soil erosion/compaction; insect, disease, weed pests and damage). - □ Scouting usually begins when plants put out new leaves in spring and ends when leaves fall in autumn. - □ Plants with annually recurring pest problems will be scouted according to pest appearance timetables.
+- □ Landscape plants are scouted at least monthly during the growing season for conditions requiring action (for example, damaged, diseased, dead limbs; soil erosion/compaction; insect, disease, weed pests and damage). - □ Scouting usually begins when plants put out new leaves in spring and ends when leaves fall in autumn.

+□ Plants with annually recurring pest problems will be scouted according to pest appearance timetables.

-Monitoring Records: The School IPM Coordinator or Pest Management Professional, will maintain and keep records of any pest monitoring, including traps (see Appendix for sample 'IPM Pest Activity Monitoring and Control Log').
+Monitoring Records: [insert as appropriate: The School IPM Coordinator or Pest Management Professional, or other designee]: will maintain and keep records of any pest monitoring, including traps (see Appendix for sample 'IPM Pest Activity Monitoring and Control Log').